civican/legisinfo/44-1/bills/C-11/bill_text.md

     provide opportunities to Black and other racialized persons in Canada by taking into account their specific needs and interests, namely, by supporting the production and broadcasting of original programs by and for Black and other racialized communities,

-    support the production and broadcasting of original French **language** programs,
+    support the production and broadcasting of original French language programs,

-    enhance the vitality of **official language** minority communities in Canada and support and assist their development by taking into account their specific needs and interests, including through supporting the production and broadcasting of original programs by and for those communities,
+    enhance the vitality of official language minority communities in Canada and support and assist their development by taking into account their specific needs and interests, including through supporting the production and broadcasting of original programs by and for those communities,

-    support community broadcasting that reflects both the diversity of the communities being served, including with respect to the languages in use within those communities and to **their** ethnocultural and Indigenous composition, and the high engagement and involvement in community broadcasting by members of those communities, **including with respect to matters of public concern**,
+    support community broadcasting that reflects both the diversity of the communities being served, including with respect to the languages in use within those communities and to their ethnocultural and Indigenous composition, and the high engagement and involvement in community broadcasting by members of those communities, including with respect to matters of public concern,

     ensure that Canadian independent broadcasting undertakings continue to be able to play a vital role within that system,